rpmuller/ePubs/WesternPhilosophy.md

 technique of war and industry.
 In Aristotle's day, the City State was obsolete because it could not defend itself against Macedonia.
-In our day, Greece as a whole, including Macedonia, is obsolete in this sense, as has been recently proved.
-1 To advocate complete independence for Greece, or any other small country, is now as futile as to advocate complete independence for a single city, whose territory can be seen entire from an eminence.
+In our day, Greece as a whole, including Macedonia, is obsolete in this sense, as has been recently proved.[^73] To advocate complete independence for Greece, or any other small country, is now as futile as to advocate complete independence for a single city, whose territory can be seen entire from an eminence.
 There can